Editor's Note: For the latest developments regarding federal student loan debt repayment, check out our student debt guide.

 Why Your Student Loans Should Stay on Your Credit Report

-While you can’t actually remove your student loans from your credit report, you can dispute the student loans on your credit report if they are being reported incorrectly.
+You generally can’t have negative, but accurate, information removed from your credit report.
+However, you can dispute the student loans on your credit report if they are being reported incorrectly.

 On the bright side, if you’re paying your student loans on time each month, that looks good on your credit report.
 It shows lenders that you are responsible and likely to pay loans back diligently.